 P.S.
 Thanks so much to everyone who played!

 Edgar Allan Poe was born 202 years ago today.
-To celebrate, let’s check out some of the names Poe used in his poetry and short fiction.
+To celebrate, let’s check out some of the names Poe used in his poetry, short fiction, and longer works:

 We’ve already done a photography namestorm, but I received a request for a namestorm about photographers specifically.